Opdualag (Nivolumab And Relatlimab)

 Frequently Asked Questions

-If you miss any scheduled appointments for your Opdualag infusion, call your doctor as soon as possible to reschedule your appointment.
+Contact your doctor as soon as possible to reschedule your infusion appointment.

 Important Disclaimer